StreamElements/docs/docs/chatbot/commands/default/settitle.md

 ---
 id: settitle
+title: Using the !settitle Command to Update Twitch Title
 sidebar_label: "!settitle"
-description: "Learn how to use the !settitle command in StreamElements chatbot to change your Twitch stream title quickly and easily."
+description: "Learn how moderators use the StreamElements !settitle command to change the Twitch stream title directly from chat."
+tags:
+  - chatbot
+  - commands
+  - moderation
+  - twitch
+  - stream management
 keywords:
 - settitle
 - set title